-Strategies and Actions Priority Implementation Partners Objective 3.1.1 Immediate financial resources for First Nations to invest in practices, such as Land-based culture camps, documentation, and language apps, that protect, preserve, and share First Nations languages, cultures, and knowledge systems, based on the leadership and guidance of First Nations at all levels, as well as the participation of Knowledge Keepers, youth, women, men, persons with disabilities, and 2SLGBTQIAA+ individuals.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS OBJECTIVE 3.1.1 Immediate increase in financial resources for First Nations to invest in practices, such as Land-based culture camps, documentation, and language apps, that protect, preserve, and share First Nations languages, cultures, and knowledge systems, based on the leadership and guidance of First Nations at all levels, as well as the participation of Knowledge Keepers, youth, women, men, persons with disabilities, and 2SLGBTQQIA+ individuals.
 Immediate Federal, provincial, and territorial departments.

-T Create opportunities for climate action collaboration between Knowledge Keepers, including fire and water keepers, and youth, with targeted support to return to the Land and Water Ongoing First Nations.
-Objective 3.1.2 Provide stable, adequate, and long-term funding funding to First Nations to support processes to revitalize their legal and governance systems to guide climate change responses Immediate Federal, provincial, and territorial departments.
-Explore partnerships with education institutions and organizations to collaborate in the revitalization and use of First Nations languages and legal systems in the climate context.
+Create opportunities for climate action collaboration between Knowledge Keepers, including fire and water keepers, and youth, with targeted support to return to the Land and Water.
+Ongoing First Nations.
+OBJECTIVE 3.1.2 Prioritize the revitalization of First Nations languages and legal systems, including sovereignty over data, through stable, adequate, and long-term funding, to ensure their full inclusion in decision-making and climate response.
+Immediate Federal, provincial, and territorial departments.
+Explore partnerships with educational institutions and organizations to collaborate in the revitalization and use of First Nations languages and legal systems in the climate context.
 Immediate First Nations, educational institutions, and allied organizations.
-Strengthen First Nations' legal systems, data sovereignty, and governance to support First Nations in generating, managing, and accessing climate data and information to inform decision-making and climate response.
-Objective 2.1.2 Ongoing First Nations.
-Objective 3.1.3 1 11 1 E: (N) (: Develop First Nations-led protocols for ethical and equitable engagement with First Nations knowledge systems (e.g., Ethical Space) for all federal, provincial, and territorial multi- interest climate mitigation and adaptation tables.
+Strengthen First Nations' legal systems, data sovereignty, and governance to support First Nations in generating, managing, and accessing climate data and information, in line with Ownership, Control, Access, and Possession (OCAP®) principles, to inform decision-making and climate response.
+Ongoing First Nations.
+OBJECTIVE 3.1.3 Develop First Nations-led protocols for ethical and equitable engagement with First Nations knowledge systems (e.g., Ethical Space ) for all federal, provincial, and territorial multi-interest climate mitigation and adaptation tables.
 Immediate First Nations, in collaboration with federal, provincial, and territorial departments.
-Seek out and abide by First Nations' knowledge and language protocols in all processes seeking to engage First Nations knowledge systems ethically and equitably in federal, provincial, and territorial processes Immediate First Nations, in collaboration with federal, provincial, and territorial departments.
-Increase presence and participation of Knowledge Keepers and language speakers in federal, provincial, and territorial climate and biodiversity discussions and response initiatives.
-Ongoing First Nations, in collaboration with federal, provincial, and territorial departments.
-Create intersectional and diverse processes for federal, provincial, and territorial governments to dialogue directly with Knowledge Keepers, youth, women, persons with disabilities and 2SLGBTQIAA+ individuals regarding changes on the Land and Water.
-Ongoing First Nations, in collaboration with federal, provincial, and territorial departments.
-Objective 3.1.4 I Stable, adequate, and long-term funding funding for to First Nations to implement climate crisis and health-related programs that integrate Immediate Federal, provincial, and territorial health departments.

-&lt;sup>10 The Indigenous Circle of Experts (ICE), in We Rise Together 2018, describes ethical space as "a venue for collaboration and advice, sharing and cross-validation (where one side validates the other's decisions)" (pg.
+The Indigenous Circle of Experts (ICE), in We Rise Together 2018, describes ethical space as "a venue for collaboration and advice, sharing and cross-validation (where one side validates the other's decisions)" (pg.
 7).